 Women in Science and Engineering (WISE@QMUL)

-Women in Science and Engineering at Queen Mary University of London (WISE@QMUL) was originally set up in 2009 as an informal student group for discussion of female participation in STEM (Science, Technology, Engineering and Mathematics).
+Women in Science and Engineering at Queen Mary University of London (WISE@QMUL) was originally set up in 2009 as an informal student group for discussion of gender balance in STEM (Science, Technology, Engineering and Mathematics).

 This year, we aim to strengthen our existing networks and form new collaborations outside of QMUL.
 We will also replace the acronym STEM with STEMM from now on and align our goals with the Athena SWAN Charter, which encompasses Science, Technology, Engineering, Mathematics and Medicine.